Samsun Castle: History

-The castle was built near the Black Sea coast by Danishmends in 1092 after they were unable to capture the Amisos Castle.
+The castle was built near the Black Sea coast by Danishmends in 1092 after they were unable to capture Amisos Castle.
 The castle with 8 m-high walls hosted hundreds of houses and shops, two masdjids (small mosque) and a mosque commissioned by Hızır Bey, a commander of the Seljuk Empire.

 Ottoman traveler Evliya Çelebi wrote after his visit to Samsun in 1640 in his comprehensive work Seyahatname ("Travelogue") that the castle was strong but damaged.
 It consisted of walls five thousand steps in length, seventy watchtowers and two thousand battlements.
 The castle hosted a mosque, a Turkish bath and a small shopping center.

 The walls and towers of the castle were damaged and some parts of the structure were demolished in the 1668 North Anatolia earthquake which had a magnitude of 8.0.

 The castle walls on the seaside were reinforced by abutments at every twelve step distance to enable the walls to resist the rogue waves of the Black Sea.
 The castle, which underwent repair from time to time, remained almost intact until the great fire of 1869.
 After the fire, the landside walls of the castle were demolished in order to make room for construction to rebuild the city.
 The castle, except the seaside walls and arsenal, disappeared.

 During the Second Constitutional Era, the Ottoman Ministry of War made a decision to clear off all historical ruins that were approved by Sultan Mehmed V (reigned 1909–1918).
 The castle's estate was handed over to the Ministry of War.
 Later, the land was turned over to the Ottoman Ministry of Finance, which sold it at auction after parceling.

 An inscription, which was once attached above one of the castle gates, is archived at Istanbul University's library today.